enklu/enkluplayer-jsapi-docs/source/includes/vines.md

 # VineML

 `VineML` is a powerful markup language designed to be very familiar to anyone that has used HTML.
-It is useful for creating any type of element hierarchy in a scene and assign values to those elements.
+It is useful for creating any type of element hierarchy in a scene and assigning values to those elements.
 A combination of `VineML` and `Behavior` scripts can be used to create rich applications in Enklu.

 ## Language QuickStart